Your free business.com+ membership unlocks exclusive tech deals and advisor support

 A fiercely competitive landscape is the new normal in business.
 Companies must be able to rapidly adopt and integrate new technologies to stand out from the competition.

 Consider what happened to companies that didn’t evolve with the latest technology, such as Kodak, Blockbuster and Research in Motion (RIM).
+More recently, traditional retailers have struggled against e-commerce giants, and legacy automakers have raced to keep up with electric vehicle startups.
 You may not think your business model will become obsolete, but neither did these companies.
 When faced with innovations around them, they were so wedded to their current business model that they failed to anticipate the future.

 These companies faced numerous challenges amid a rapidly changing tech landscape.
 They were wary of cannibalizing their existing business model for what could have been temporary fads.
 And they were so massive that changing would have required years of effort.